bglindner/SourceApp/README.md

 SourceApp performs best when users are able to supply genomes recovered from the contaminating sources the user expects to be present. `sourceapp_build.py` allows users to provide a set of genomes which they have collected/curated and create a SourceApp database for use with the main pipeline.
 To do this, users should gather genomes as FASTA files in an input directory and record in a tab-separated list, the name of each genome (col1) and its fecal source (col2).
 From these two inputs, SourceApp will output a directory containing a database which can be passed into `sourceapp.py -d`.

 ```
-usage: sourceapp_build.py [-h] -i  -o  -s  [-a] [-t] [-q] [--remove-crx] [--no-dereplication] [-d] [-c]
+usage: sourceapp_build.py [-h] -i  -o  -s  [-a] [-t] [-q] [--no-dereplication] [-d] [-c]

 SourceApp: Python implementation of the Unix-based environmental monitoring tool.

-sourceapp.py requires a properly formatted reference.
-This script automates creation
+sourceapp.py requires a properly formatted database.
+This script automates its creation.
-of such a database.

-optional arguments:
+options:
   -h, --help            show this help message and exit
   -i , --input-dir      Path to directory containing input genomes (path/to/dir/*.fna)
-  -o , --output-name    Name of the database to be created.
-SourceApp will create an output directory in the current working directory containing the finished database with the provided string +
+  -o , --output-name    Path to new directory which SourceApp should build the database in.
+SourceApp will create the database output directory at the specified path
-                        '_SourceAppdb/'
+                        appended with + '_SourceAppdb/'
   -s , --source-associations
                         Text file describing source associations of input genomes
   -a , --ani            ANI threshold for calling genome clusters
   -t , --threads        Threads available to SourceApp
   -q , --genome-quality
-                        Aggregate quality score threshold for accepting input genomes (float, 0.5 default)
+                        Aggregate quality score threshold for accepting input genomes (float, 50 default)
-  --remove-crx          Remove genomes found in the same cluster but belonging to different sources.
   --no-dereplication    Disable genome dereplication.
 This will create the database using all of the provided genomes which pass quality requirements.
   -d , --checkm2_db     Path to a local installation of the CheckM2 database (.dmnd).
-If not passed, SourceApp assumes you have let CheckM2 install the database in the default location
+If not passed, SourceApp assumes you have let CheckM2 install the database in the
-                        (~/databases).
+                        default location (~/databases).
 See 'checkm2 databases -h' for more information.
   -c , --checkm2_info   If you've already run CheckM2 yourself, path to the quality_report.tsv output.
 ```
 `sourceapp_build.py` expects the tab-separated input source association table to be structured like so (no header):